stat4reg/Causal_CNN/population_description.md

     benefit, preventive sickness benefit, occupational injury benefit, and/or rehabilitation benefit.

+Second definition:

-In the second definition, the value **CSFVI** is considered, which is recorded as all taxable incomes.
-The first set of variables is collected from the Integrated database for labor market research, Statistics Sweden.
-In addition to Aldpens that is the Total income from old-age pensions and is used in both criteria to compare with other kinds of incomes.
+In the second definition, the value **CSFVI** is considered, which corresponds to all recorded taxable incomes and is obtained from the Income and Taxation Register (IoT) register at Statistics Sweden.

+Transfers from old-age pensions is obtained from the variable Aldpens (from LISA).
 Whereas the main variable in the second definition (CSFVI) comes from the Income and Taxation Register (IoT) dataset.
 The measures are defined by: **P/ (I1 +1)** and **P/ (I2 +1)**, where P is the **Aldpens** and I2 is the Max (0, CSFVI - P).